adaltas/node-csv-docs/src/documents/parse/index.html.md

 Run `npm install csv` to install the full CSV package or run `npm install csv-parse` if you are only interested by the CSV parser.

-Use the callback style API for simplicity or the stream based API for scalability.
-You may also mix the two styles.
-For example, the [fs_read.js example][fs_read] pipe a file stream reader and get the results inside a callback.
+Use the stream based API for scalability and the sync or mixed APIs for simplicity.

-There is also a synchronous API if you need it.

 For additional usage and example, you may refer to [example page](/parse/examples/),